Admission to doctoral studies

 Applying in SAIS is different from applying in DreamApply:

-Applicants graduating in 2022 and having their diplomas issued later than the application deadline, should electronically submit their most recent official Transcript of Records by the required deadline along with the rest of the required documents.
+Applicants graduating in 2023 and having their diplomas issued later than the application deadline, should electronically submit their most recent official transcript of records by the required deadline along with the rest of the required documents.

 We start processing all applications after the application deadline; you will receive feedback on your application in DreamApply.
 Processing applications takes time, and we kindly ask you to be patient.
 During the main intake in May we are able to give feedback to all applicants within three weeks of the application deadline.
 During other periods you will receive feedback one week after the application deadline.